top of page

 Buoyancy in kg ÷ seawater or freshwater = amount of displacement (lt)

-Depth (in either salt water or fresh water) has no effect on determining the buoyancy
+Depth (in either salt water or fresh water) has no effect on determining buoyancy.

 Open (O) Object weigh = 150 kg